In this recipe

 Vegetarian

 This pasta with red sauce with heavy cream is perfect for a vegetarian diet.
 The only ingredient to check is the cheese.
 Some cheeses are not vegetarian due to animal-based rennet.
-To be sure, check our guide on how to pick vegetarian cheese for your meals.
+To be sure, check the label.

 Ingredients You Can Add